vweinblatt123/Unit1HW_Weinblatt/README.md

 * What has been the business impact of this company so far?

-Betterment has truly revolutionized how many invest, guiding assets away from traditional adviors permanently.
+Betterment has truly revolutionized how many invest, guiding assets away from traditional advisors permanently.
 By 2015, the company had become the largest robo-advisor in the world, just five years after launch.
-And by 2017 it remained the largest independent robo-advisor, mangaging over $10b.
-In the same year, traditional managers' profit margins had fallen by a third as more and more clients turned to robo-advisors like Betterment, further highlighting the industry impact of robo-adviors.
+And by 2017 it remained the largest independent robo-advisor, managing over $10b.
+In the same year, traditional managers' profit margins had fallen by a third as more and more clients turned to robo-advisors like Betterment, further highlighting the industry impact of robo-advisors.
 (10)

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
 How is your company performing relative to competitors in the same domain?